HuynhTran0301/PowerSystemDynamics_Quantum/README.md

-# Repository for Solving Differential-Algebraic Equations in Power System Dynamic Analysis with Quantum Computing
+# Repository for Simulation of the Power System Dynamics with Quantum Computing

 This repository contains the source code necessary to reproduce the results for solving differential algebraic equations in power system dynamics.

-In addition, the repository includes two folders: the conference version and the journal version.
+In addition, the repository includes three folders: the conference version, the journal version, and the PES General Meeting.

 ## Conference version